Lawn Mower Safety Tips are something we all should take the time to learn and remember before ever mowing a lawn.

 Never run a lawn mower in an enclosed area – the fumes from the running engine creates carbon monoxide which is a deadly odorless gas that when inhaled over a short period of time will kill you.

-Here are some more lawn mower safety tips, Never work on a lawn mower unless the spark plug wire has been removed from the spark plug – by doing this you are eliminating any chance of the motor starting unexpectedly because if the is no spark there is chance of the engine starting and you cutting yourself.
+Never work on a lawn mower unless the spark plug wire has been removed from the spark plug – by doing this you are eliminating any chance of the motor starting unexpectedly because if the is no spark there is chance of the engine starting and you cutting yourself.

 Never allow riders other than the operator on a riding lawn mower – you need all your attention to be on the job at hand.
 There are too many bad things that can happen.
-People can fall off and get hurt not to mention be mowen over.
+People can fall off and get hurt not to mention be mowed over.
 A riding lawn mower is not a toy.
 If the kids want something to ride take them to a go kart track.